anotherMe/docker-boxes/README.md

 Same as the previous box but with **JMX** configured for remote access.

+## keycloak

+[Keycloak](https://www.keycloak.org/) adds authentication to applications and secures services with minimum effort.
+No need to deal with storing users or authenticating users.

+Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

 ## owncloud

 *Owncloud* container with separate *mariadb* and *redis* containers.